jackdewinter/pymarkdown/readme.md

 - images, with newline in title?
   - text before and after
   - different image link types, with variations on their values
-  - 525 with text and other inlines before and after
+  - 525 with text and other inlines before and after, newlines, etc
   - need "full" example of image
+- all multiline elements within a paragaph (and other containers that allow newline)
+  - make sure line/column is tracking text indenting on each line
+  - combinations together
+  - 518 series, but for SetExt and other containers

 ## Bugs - Character Entities